93rd Infantry Division (United States)

-The division was reactivated with the "colored" infantry designation on 15 May 1942 at Fort Huachuca, Arizona, and shipped overseas in 1944.
-Most of the division saw service in the Pacific Theater during World War II, but its regiments were mainly used as construction units and in defensive operations.
-In 1945, the 93rd Infantry Division was inactivated, though the lineage of several of its units are carried on by units in the Illinois and Maryland Army National Guards.
+The division saw service in the Pacific Theater during World War II, but saw little fighting.
+The division was reactivated with the "colored" infantry designation on 15 May 1942 at Fort Huachuca, Arizona, and shipped to Guadalcanal in 1944.
+Most of its regiments were mainly used as construction units and in defensive operations in the South Pacific.
+In 1945, the 93rd Infantry Division was inactivated, it had suffered 12 killed in action throughout the war.
+The lineage of several of its units are carried on by units in the Illinois and Maryland Army National Guards.

 World War I

 The 93rd was known initially as the 93rd Division (Provisional).
 Only the infantry brigades were formed, which fought under French command.
 The 185th Infantry Brigade was initially commanded by Albert H. Blanding and the 186th by George Herbert Harries.
 The unit became known as the 93rd Division and was composed of the following regiments: